 If you’re working with an SEO company, you’ll want to choose one with experience handling attorney and law firm marketing – they’ll be most familiar with the guidelines that are ethically appropriate for your campaign.
-If you don’t work with the best law firm SEO specialists, you risk letting your marketing campaign falter when it shouldn’t have the chance to.
+If you don’t work with the best law firm SEO company, you risk letting your marketing campaign falter when it shouldn’t have the chance to.

 What are meta descriptions?

 Meta tags are small snippets of text that are displayed on SERPs to summarize and explain what a web page is about.
 They’re typically one or two sentences and don’t exceed 160 characters in length.
 Action-oriented meta descriptions that accurately describe the page they’re previewing and include core keywords and geographic indicators are best.

 How do I know which SEO company for lawyers is right for me?

 Not every SEO service will be a fit for every law firm or attorney.
 You need to make sure that you work with a law firm marketing company that’s capable of balancing the technical aspects of your SEO campaign with the transparent customer service you deserve.

 The best course of action will involve calling a few companies and talking to them.

 Who answers your questions?
 Who is willing to be transparent about their processes and results?
 Which company do you feel best about trusting with something as important as your SEO campaign?

 Trust your instincts and go with the agency you feel is best.
 That will ultimately be the best SEO company for your law firm.

 How often should I blog?
 Can I blog too much?